baldwindavid/ex_waiter/README.md

 ## Warning

 This library was recently released and the API has not yet fully stabilized.
-Breaking changes may happen between minor versions prior to 1.0.
+Breaking changes will occur between minor versions prior to 1.0.

 ## Thanks